csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

     ![Enter password and confirm password.](images/adb-admin-credential.png " ")

 8. Choose network access:

-    - For this lab, accept the default, "Secure access from everywhere."
+    - If you want to allow traffic from everywhere, select **Secure access from everywhere**.
-    - If you want to allow traffic only from the IP addresses and VCNs you specify - where access to the database from all public IPs or VCNs is blocked, select "Secure access from allowed IPs and VCNs only" in the Choose network access area.
+    - If you want to allow traffic only from the IP addresses and VCNs you specify - where access to the database from all public IPs or VCNs is blocked, select **Secure access from allowed IPs and VCNs only** in the Choose network access area.
-    - If you want to restrict access to a private endpoint within an OCI VCN, select "Private endpoint access only" in the Choose network access area.
+    - If you want to restrict access to a private endpoint within an OCI VCN, select **Private endpoint access only** in the Choose network access area.
     - If the "Require mutual TLS (mTLS) authentication" option is selected, mTLS will be required to authenticate connections to your Autonomous Database.
 TLS connections allow you to connect to your Autonomous Database without a wallet, if you use a JDBC thin driver with JDK8 or above.
 See the [documentation for network options](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/support-tls-mtls-authentication.html#GUID-3F3F1FA4-DD7D-4211-A1D3-A74ED35C0AF5) for options to allow TLS, or to require only mutual TLS (mTLS) authentication.

+    - For this lab, select, **Secure access from allowed IPs and VCNs only**.

     ![Choose the network access type.](images/adb-network-access.png " ")